 I’ve seen many articles describing how to make a crystal.
 It’s one of those activities that kids LOVE, and I’ve been waiting to make some crystals with my girls for a while.
-With Easter coming I thought it would be really fun to see if we could make crystals in the shape of Easter eggs and bunnies.
+While planning our Easter theme activities I thought it would be really fun to see if we could make crystals in the shape of Easter eggs and bunnies.

 Materials for Making Crystals